icon-project/icon-sdk-python/README.md

 - version : Protocol version ("0x3" for V3)
 - from : An EOA address that created the transaction
 - to : An EOA address to receive coins, or SCORE address to execute the transaction
 - value : Amount of ICX coins in loop to transfer.
-When ommitted, assumes 0.
+When omitted, assumes 0.
 (1 icx = 1 ^ 18 loop)
 - stepLimit :  Maximum step allowance that can be used by the transaction
-- timestamp : Transaction creation time. timestamp is in microsecond
+- timestamp : Transaction creation time. timestamp is in the microsecond
 - nid : Network ID
 - nonce : An arbitrary number used to prevent transaction hash collision
 - txHash : Transaction hash